wasmtime_environ/component/types_builder/

 /// exclusively used by the `convert` function below.

-resource_id_to_table_index: HashMap<types::ResourceId, TypeResourceTableIndex>,
+resource_id_to_table_index: HashMap<ResourceId, TypeResourceTableIndex>,

 /// A cache of the origin resource type behind a `ResourceId`.